 - 1.8.a.
-The program must provide access to outpatient infusion facilities.
+The transplant program must be present at the primary clinical site and must be approved by the United Network of Organ Sharing (UNOS).
 (Core) - 1.8.b.
-Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
+Facilities and services, including a comprehensive laboratory and imaging, must be available.
 (Core) - 1.8.c.
-The program must have access to laboratories in order to perform testing specific to pediatric hematology-oncology.
+The program must have access to laboratories in order to perform testing specific to pediatric transplant hepatology.
 (Core) - 1.8.d.
-An adequate number and variety of both hematologic and oncologic patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
+An adequate number of pediatric transplant hepatology patients ranging in age from newborn through young adulthood, must be available to provide a broad experience for the fellows.
 (Core) - 1.8.e.
 A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
+(Core) - 1.8.e.1.
+This must include at least 10 pediatric (patients less than 18 years old) liver transplants per year, per fellow.
+(Core) - 1.8.e.2.
+The program should have a minimum of 20 active surviving patients in long-term follow-up (greater than one year) who are managed by the transplant team.
+(Detail) - 1.8.f.
+The program must utilize a multidisciplinary team to address donor and recipient selection and evaluation.
 (Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)